tanmay-kapoor/stocks/res/README.md

   sum of the value of each stock in the portfolio.
 The value of every stock is the product of its closing price on a particular date by its quantity.
 Our program allows the client to get the latest valuation, or the valuation on a custom date.
 We support getting the valuation from any dates between `2015-01-01` to `2022-11-02`.
-By default, the valuation is done based on the closing prince of the stock on a certain date.
+Date chosen after the latest date will give the valuation from `2022-11-02`.
+By default, the valuation is done based on the closing price of the stock on a certain date.
   If the date entered by the user is of a weekend or of a federal holiday, then the value of the portfolio is calculated based on the closing prices of the latest day when the stock market was open.